FrugalGamer/snez-texture-pack/README.md

 * No color shifting for similar blocks (wood, stone, etc).
 This is done for maximum contrast and to make things easier for colorblind players.
 ** Note: Color-based tiles like wool and concrete do not fit this pattern, since they serve mainly aesthetic purposes.

+# Instructions for use
+Download the /Snez/ directory and place it in your Luanti/Textures folder.
+You may delete the PSD and screenshots folders if you don't plan on modifying or contributing to the pack.

+# Miscellanious
 PSDs folder contains working PSD files with various complex blocks.
+This is for users who would like to contribute new textures or modify them for their own use.

 Screenshots contains screenshots of the blocks in game.
 Please note that some of these were taken early on and may be subject to change as the pack develops.